inaryang/portfolio-risk-analysis/README.md

 - Evaluated portfolio performance using the Sharpe ratio
 - Visualized the efficient frontier and identified the maximum Sharpe ratio portfolio

+The Monte Carlo simulation uses a fixed random seed to ensure reproducibility of portfolio sampling and results.

 ---

 ## Mathematical Formulation